krpate29/krpate29.github.io/content/posts/ai-crutch.md

 Optimists predict imminent AI capabilities for generating complex applications in single prompts.
 I question this timeline.
 Excessive reliance fosters long-term challenges.

 My recommendation remains straightforward: remove ChatGPT and abstain from Cursor.
 Prioritize conceptual mastery, documentation review, and independent problem-solving from initial exposure.

-*Transcribed from a voice memo using Gemini 2.5 Pro.*